joaomcteixeira/taurenmd/CONTRIBUTING.rst

 This project follows Continuous Integration (CI) good practices (let us know if something can be improved).
 As referred in the previous section, CI environment is provided by `tox <https://tox.readthedocs.io/en/latest/>`_ in combination with `tox-conda <https://github.com/tox-dev/tox-conda>`_.
 All *tox* testing environments run on `Travis-CI <https://travis-ci.org/joaomcteixeira/taurenmd>`_; there, we check for code style integrity, documentation, tests and test coverage, **all** dependencies are installed.
 CI configuration is defined in the `tox.ini <https://github.com/joaomcteixeira/taurenmd/blob/master/tox.ini>`_ file.

-Currently, we do not provide thorough testing for Windows platforms. *taurenmd* depends on several research libraries and we cannot and should not attempt to guarantee proper installation of those libraries on all platforms.
-Therefore we decided to provide full test coverage just for Linux systems where we know those libraries are compatible with.
+Currently, we do not provide thorough testing for Windows platforms. *taurenmd* depends on several research libraries and we cannot, and should not, attempt to guarantee proper installation of those libraries on all platforms.
+Therefore we decided to provide full test coverage just for Linux systems where we know those libraries operate fully.
 You may wish to read our **Installation** page.